Aditya9056/smush-repo/readme.txt

 == Changelog ==

-= 2.1.3 =
+= 2.1.4 =

-** Pro Only **
-* Added: Manual and Bulk restore image option
+* New: Single and Bulk restore image option ( Pro Only )
+* New: Allow to resmush image if Smush original is checked and Original image was skipped earlier ( Pro Only )

 * Fixed: Styles plugin compatibility
 * Fixed: Warning in Network admin for settings link
 * Fixed: Warning in support thread https://goo.gl/HAfhaF, Thank you @Maks3w for the fix
-* Added: Remove Smush meta, if images are regenerated and auto smush is off, to allow manually smush them later
+* New: Remove Smush meta, if images are regenerated and auto smush is off, to allow manually smush them later ( WP Image Editor support )
 * Updated: Use jQuery tooltip for Smush only

+= 2.1.3 =
+* Fixed: Compatibility with WPMU DEV Dashboard plugin v4.0, was not detecting pro status

 = 2.1.2 =
 * Fixed: Important fix for transient issue leading to multiple api requests